-The launch control center (LCC) was 31 feet underground.
+The launch control center (LCC) is found 31 feet underground.

 This two-person crew would spend most of their time monitoring the status of the 10 missiles they were responsible for.
 They remotely monitored maintenance at the silos and assisted with the dispatch of the security police.

-The missileers would relax when not staffing the launch room.
-They did this by reading, watching television, or studying for master’s degrees through the Air Force educational program.
+The missileers would relax when not monitoring the launch controls.
+They did this by reading or watching television.
 A single bunk was also provided.
-Therefore, one missileer could sleep while the other crewmember kept an eye on the weapons system also.
+Therefore, one missileer could sleep while the other crewmember kept an eye on the weapons system.